Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/Essentials/character-templates.md

 # Character Templates

 A **Character Template** is a blueprint for creating characters from a defined **Character Type**.
-They provide an easy way to spawn characters anywhere in your project.
+They provide an easy way to use characters anywhere in your project.

 ---